sumairzamir/MuayThaiNotesApp/README.md

 As a beginner it can be difficult to get your head around the combinations you learn.
 With MuayThaiNotes keep a track of these combinations.
 Make the most of your training rather than spending time thinking about which combinations you did.

 Document and push yourself further as technician:
 As an experienced fighter, combinations and flow come easy.
 Use MuayThaiNotes to keep a detailed note of the killer combinations used as part of your intense training.
-Save and share the combinations you come up with.
-With your trainees and your peers.
+Save and share the combinations with your trainees and your peers.

 Features:
 - Plan your workouts.
 Save combinations to specific dates.